 Here is a list of three pre-built PCs that will allow you to stream on Twitch:

 1. CyberPowerPC – Gamer Supreme Gaming Desktop

 The CyberPower PC Gamer Supreme Desktop is an absolute monster.
 It features an AMD Ryzen 7 3700X, 16GB of RAM, a 1TB SSD, and most importantly, an Nvidia GeForce RTX 3070 GPU (graphics card).
-When purchased separately, 30-series GPUs are almost impossible to find in 2022 due to supply shortages and high demand.
+When purchased separately, 30-series GPUs are almost impossible to find due to supply shortages and high demand.

 2. HP OMEN – Gaming Desktop

 The HP OMEN has everything you need to stream and game simultaneously.
 It boasts an Intel Core i7, 16GB of RAM, an Nvidia GeForce RTX 2060, and a 512GB SSD along with a 1TB HDD.